 The Super Featherweight division has seen some major star power leave its ranks in the past half decade, from old legends like Manny Pacquiao and Juan Manuel Marquez, to the likes Robert Guerrero and Adrien Broner.
 So what's next at 130 lbs, and who are the big dogs left in the Super Featherweight division rankings?

-Super featherweight division rankings last updated April 2013
+Super featherweight division rankings last updated November 2013

 - Argenis Mendez - Mendez was on a real hot streak heading into a vacant title shot against Juan Carlos Salgado.
 He lost the decision there, but his team feels he didn't get a fair shake.
 After getting a few wins under his belt once again, including over Martin Honorio, he got his rematch against Salgado, and knocked him out in 4 rounds in a very impressive performance.
 Disappointing draw with Arash Usmanee most reently.

 - Juan Carlos Burgos - Since coming up from featherweight, all Burgos did was win 5 straight, including wins over then-undefeated Luis Cruz, and former titleholder Cristobal Cruz.
 Note: if your last name is Cruz, skip your upcoming date against Burgos.
 He'll win.
 Defeated Cesar Vazquez, another undefeated fighter, and then deserved to defeat Rocky Martinez, but was on the wrong end of some bad scoring which resulted in a draw instead.
 Most recently, was perhaps on the luckier side of some close scorecards which led to a draw against Yakubu Amidu.